-The mass distribution of our cloth model is defined by a diagonal mass matrix \mathbf{M} .
-In this way the masses of the model are concentrated at the vertices of the mesh.
+The mass distribution of our cloth model is defined by a diagonal mass matrix M. In this way the masses of the model are concentrated at the vertices of the mesh.
 We assume that the simulated material has a homogeneous mass distribution and therefore a constant density.
-Furthermore, we assume that the mass of a dynamic particle is proportional to the area of the triangles adjacent to this particle.
-In our work the area corresponding to a particle A_p is bounded by the midpoints of the incident edges and the barycenters of the adjacent triangles (see figure 1).
+Furthermore, we assume that the mass of a dynamic particle is proportional to the area of the triangles adjacent to its corresponding vertex in the triangle mesh.
+The area of this vertex can be defined by the Voronoi area which is bounded by the midpoints of the incident edges and the circumcenters of the adjacent triangles (see Figure 1(a)).
+This works well for triangles which are not obtuse.
+For a non-obtuse triangle t with the vertices $\mathbf{x}i$ , $\mathbf{x}j$ and $\mathbf{x}k$ the Voronoi area of a vertex is determined by where $\varphi_i$ denotes the angle in the triangle at the vertex $\mathbf{x}i$ .